 The Hidden Road Initiative (HRI) is a charitable non-profit organization that aims to provide educational and leadership opportunities for students living in remote villages in Armenia through annual educational summer camps, scholarship opportunities, and development projects.

 HRI aims to enhance the social capabilities of village children and empower a new generation of students by providing college scholarships, running youth-led educational summer camps with volunteers from across the world, and ultimately training the youth of the village to run service programs themselves.
 HRI works to promote the economy and social equality of remote villages by conducting various development projects, such as renovating schools, installing computer rooms and constructing kindergartens.

-The Hidden Road Initiative was founded in 2011 by a group of Armenian students at University of California Santa Barbara; the organization currently has chapters at the University of California Santa Barbara, University of California Los Angeles, and University of California Berkeley.
-Read about our organization's history here.
+The Hidden Road Initiative was founded in 2011 by a group of Armenian students at University of California Santa Barbara; the organization currently has chapters at the University of California San Diego, University of California Los Angeles, University of California Berkeley, and AGBU MDS.
+Read more about our organization's history here.

 College Completion Rate To date, 100% of our scholarship recipients have completed their college degrees or are on path to graduate university.